 A strap is such an important part of any shoe for lifting weights.
 If your foot is moving around at all while you’re doing an intense lift that’s bad news waiting to happen.

 Smaller things that I like about it

-Unlike other Reebok shoes I have reviewed that also have the CrossFit branding, these are exceptionally designed for it.
-All of the features of the shoe tie in so well together to do the job.
+Unlike some of the other Reebok shoes I have reviewed that also have the CrossFit branding, these live up to the name.
+All of the features of the shoe work together extremely well.

 There’s also the women’s version

-Lighter shoes are just more comfortable to wear, and if you are doing cardio you don’t want to be wearing any more weight on your feet than is absolutely necessary.
+If you are doing intense exercise. you don’t want to be wearing any more weight on your feet than necessary.

 Overall opinion of the Reebok Lifter 2.0